Kentucky Derby Betting Guide

 The qualifiers are known as “the road to the Kentucky Derby,” the results of which are available on the Kentucky Derby’s official Facebook and Twitter channels.
 These are well worth tracking in the run-up to the event to see who will make the final cut.

-or more than a decade, the total purse size was $2 million.
+For more than a decade, the total purse size was $2 million.

 In 2019, this was raised to $3 million, adding more weight to the already lofty figure.
+It has since dropped back to a cool $2 million for 2022.

 The majority of the prize money, $1.86 million, will go to the winning team.
 Meanwhile, the remaining $1.14 million will be split among those finishing between second and fifth place.